albertyusun/For-the-Love-of-Greed/README.md

 # For-the-Love-of-Greed

-This is the GitHub repository for 2020 Duke University Data+ Project [*For the Love of Greed*] (https://bigdata.duke.edu/projects/love-greed-tracing-early-history-consumer-culture).
+This is the GitHub repository for 2020 Duke University Data+ Project [For the Love of Greed](https://bigdata.duke.edu/projects/love-greed-tracing-early-history-consumer-culture).

 ## Project Summary